 A day out of the freezer = 200 days in the freezer.

 Freezing Coffee Beans – Why and How You Should Do It? (baristainstitute.com)

 I single-dose my coffee and freeze it in reusable 70ml pots

 Coffee Tools Comparison

 In contrast, a 100ml graduated cylinder is cheap ($9 on Amazon).
-By measuring the density and using SSDI site, you get a brew guide that tells you temperature, dose, yield, ratio, pressure, contact time, optimum age of the beans, and of can even determine the starting grind size.
+By measuring the density and using density.coffee site, you get a brew guide that tells you the temperature, dose, yield, ratio, pressure, contact time, and optimum age of the beans, and of can even determine the starting grind size.
 It helps you optimize for sweetness.

-Density.coffee is the result of a great deal of research, testing and ongoing revision.
-It uses computer modelling, predicting over 5000 data points.
+Density.coffee is the result of a great deal of research, testing, and ongoing revision.
+It uses computer modeling, predicting over 5000 data points.
 The computer model has proven to be very successful, to the point that I personally would now not make coffee without it.

 But the reality is the use of roasted coffee density is a brand-new thing, and it might take a while to catch on.
 But you can start using it right now, by getting yourself a graduated 100ml cylinder.

 The benefits of measuring density to accurately determine the coffee sweet spot, are a liberating revelation.

 It becomes a safe and enjoyable prospect, exploring the wonderfully diverse world of specialty single-origin coffee, when you no longer live in fear of handling some really challenging light roast.